swetha-devops-platform/cka-certification-preparation/DAY 01 - Docker Fundamentals/notes.md

 ---

+The main difference is that a Virtual Machine virtualizes hardware, while Docker virtualizes the operating system.
+A Virtual Machine includes a Guest Operating System for every VM, making it heavier, slower, and more resource-intensive.
+Docker Containers share the Host Operating System's kernel, so they don't require a separate Guest OS.
+This makes containers lightweight, faster to start, and more efficient.
+Virtual Machines are preferred when different operating systems are required, whereas Docker Containers are widely used for microservices and cloud-native applications.

+---

 | Feature          | Container                                      | Virtual Machine                       |
 | ---------------- | ---------------------------------------------- | ------------------------------------- |
 | **Architecture** | Shares the host OS kernel                      | Has its own guest OS and kernel       |